 In 2021, doctors & other medical professionals have to do a lot more than put an ad on the Yellow Pages (yes, they’re still around) to increase market share and to attract their ideal patients.
 To keep your practice healthy and moving in the right direction an effective healthcare marketing strategy with a solid USP is required.

 Medical and dental marketing have become quite complicated and digital because of fierce competition for patients.
 As a result, to get your clinic beyond the annual physical or annual checkup, you will need to promote your practice on many fronts, and in various ways to grow your patient base and remain successful.

-These days, a medical clinic marketing plan will have both online and offline branding initiatives.
+These days, a medical marketing plan will consist of both online and offline branding initiatives.
 Yes, you read that right, medical clinics need to do some branding to set them apart and stand out in a very crowded marketplace.

 The clinic’s reputation and brand image depend a lot on how you sell yourself and the clinic.
 Health and dental clinics are businesses just like cafés and restaurants.
 As a result, doctors need to apply the same marketing principles to attract new patients.

 Engaging in marketing activities will help you achieve your annual targets and possibly help you identify new opportunities to expand your medical services.